pwolf15/PCV/Notes.md

 * ROF Solver based on Chambolle algorithm
 * roll() method: rolls values of array cyclically around an access
 * linalg.norm: difference between two arrays
+* What is a Gaussian image derivative?
+Image derivative can be computed using convolutional kernels of size 2 or 3.

+Exercise

+1. Applying gaussian blur for increasing values of sigma?
+This increases the amount of blurring due to the size of the convolutional kernel.Gaussian filter acts as low pass filter.
+High frequency = edges.
+Sigma controls variation around mean.
+Larger sigma == more variance.
+Increase sigma == look at more broad scene.
+2. Unsharp masking: blur image and subtracting blurred version from original.
+End image is sharpened image.
+My example looks off.